 1.5" or shorter spacer | 2" or taller spacers |

-The spacers are designed for easy installation with simple hand tools, no cutting or welding is required.
+The spacers are designed for easy installation with simple hand tools.
 A floor jack or factory bottle jack is needed to raise the engine up to install the spacers.
 A block of wood under the oil pan makes a convenient lifting point.
 You should loosen the transfer case mount and even raise it with a spacer block to assist in getting the new mounts to align properly.
 Loosely install the bolts and get everything lined up (no strain on the motor mounts) before tightening any of the fasteners.
 I found on my truck that I had to use a come-along to pull the engine forward about an inch to get the mounts to line up.
-On spacers less than 2" tall, it is necessary to insert the bolts from the ouside and place the retaining nuts inside the spacer.
-The 1" spacers are made of solid steel with threaded holes, so the supplied bolts thread into the spacer.
+This may have been the result of a bent transfer case cross member.

 Note: This is just one of many steps in a drive train lift.
 They are all fairly easy, given the right tools and skill level, but some of the steps you may run into will remain hidden until you run into a problem.
 I've tried to document all the things I ran into in my lift, and had read Drew Persson's write-up and other write-ups on gas tank lifts, etc. But I still ran into other issues above and beyond what others had written about.

 If you've read this far, you may be asking what would all this do for my truck?
 After all, 2" isn't that much (You could go up 3" like Drew did, but I went 2" for clearance reasons).
-Take a look at the photos below, a stock 4Runner above and a 2" lift plus new crossmember below:
+Take a look at the photos below, a stock 4Runner above and a 2" lift plus new cross member below:

 In order to install the motor mount spacers, a body lift equal to or taller than the spacer height must already be in place.
-In addition, some method of raising the transmission end of the drivetrain should be available.
+In addition, some method of raising the transmission end of the drive train should be available.
 So on with the install...

 So the FROFab cross member is a great thing if you have a solid axle truck, either stock or converted, or have IFS and dual transfer cases.
 If your rig doesn't meet the above criteria, you'll be unable to install this cross member due to interference with the front torsion bar brackets.
 However, the BudBuilt cross member does address all these issues and can be ordered with a built-in lift; highly recommended.

-Pictured below is a 2" / 4-cyl ('84-'95) transfer case mount spacer, 3" is also available, as is a V6 ('88-'95) t-case spacer version (80mm x 57mm bolt hole pattern w/ offset center hole).
+Pictured below is a 2" / 4-cylinder ('84-'95) transfer case mount spacer, 3" is also available, as is a V6 ('88-'95) t-case spacer version (80mm x 57mm bolt hole pattern w/ offset center hole).
 Other spacer designs may be possible, but will need the bolt hole pattern and location/size of the large hole.
-As with the motor mount spacers, can also do 1" spacers in a billet alluminum:
+As with the motor mount spacers, can also do 1" spacers in a billet aluminum:

 As you can see, installation is fairly straight forward;

-One item to note, if you will *not* be raising your horsecollar crossmember, you'll need to carefully check the rear driveshaft clearance where is passes under the crossmember.
-You'll want to ensure you have enough clearance for the driveshaft after the lift.
-Different wheel bases and driveshaft configurations can affect the clearance.
+One item to note, if you will *not* be raising your horse collar cross member, you'll need to carefully check the rear drive shaft clearance where is passes under the cross member.
+You'll want to ensure you have enough clearance for the drive shaft after the lift.
+Different wheel bases and drive shaft configurations can affect the clearance.

-Front Range Offroad Fabrication has a weld-on crossmember and skid plate combination:
+Front Range Offroad Fabrication has a weld-on cross member and skid plate combination:

-As an alternative, the BudBuilt transfer case crossmembers are both functional and affordable.
+As an alternative, the BudBuilt transfer case cross members are both functional and affordable.
 You can find out more about them from Bud's page:

-Visitor # 81682 since 13.AUG.2001
+Visitor # 93024 since 13.AUG.2001